Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] Modifier Operations ![][HeaderDecorator]

 As some of the previous sections already showed, in addition to the readily provided operations such as `Add` and `Mul`, you can make your modifiers use any custom operations.
 You can update the operation after the modifier has been created, in which case the ModifiedValues it is attached to become dirty.
-In that case it is not enought to store the modifier in a `Modifier` type reference, but it needs to be stored in a more specific generically typed `Modifier<Type>` reference, where Type is the same type as what the ModifiedValue wraps.
+In that case it is not enought to store the modifier in a `Modifier` type reference, but it needs to be stored (or cast to) in a more specific generically typed `Modifier<Type>` reference, where Type is the same type as what the ModifiedValue wraps.
 This is because the operation of a modifier needs to know the type it is dealing with:

 ```C#
 //Modifier that squares the value